-Have you ever needed or wanted something you were unable to buy?
 Have you ever had someone ask to borrow something from you?
-If you've ever been in either of these situations, it's essential to be aware of a few things, or you might risk your friendship or working relationship with the other person.
+It's essential to be aware of a few things, or you might risk your friendship or working relationship with the other person.

 Rules for the Borrower